allenai/vampire/README.md

 With 200 examples, we report a test accuracy of `83.9 +- 0.9` over 5 random seeds on the AG dataset.
 Note that your results may vary beyond these bounds under the low-resource setting.

-## Using VAMPIRE as a Predictor
+## Computing VAMPIRE embeddings

 To generate VAMPIRE embeddings for a dataset, you can use VAMPIRE as a predictor.

-First, add an index to the training data:
+First, add an index to the training data, using the [jq](https://stedolan.github.io/jq/) library:

 ```
-jq -rc '. + {"index": input_line_number}' examples/ag/train.jsonl > examples/ag/train.index.jsonl
+jq -rc '. + {"index": input_line_number}' examples/ag/tokenized/train.jsonl > examples/ag/tokenized/train.index.jsonl

 ```